PSSwetha/MITLAB/README.md

 Name: PSSwetha
 Email: psswetha6@gmail.com

-created my profile using html,css and javascript my profile is created by my name and also mention my social media follower instagram,facebook etc
+created OTP using html,css and javascript first open html file then click on that file then OTP form will display click on numbers,here your OTP willbe displayed